ppy/osu-wiki/news/2018-08-17-the-qat-gazette-july-2018.md

 Probationary status currently operates under a “one warning” system — this means that Nominators who were currently on, or had been previously been placed on probation for any given reason were dismissed from the team if found to be performing below expectation for a second time.
 Regardless of the reason for dismissal, we thank each Nominator for their service to the mapping and modding community and invite them to return in a later application cycle should our concerns be satisfactorily addressed.

 Feedback was provided by Quality Assurance Team members in each Nominator's respective mode(s), explaining the reasons for the decision taken, as well as indicating any areas for potential improvement if applicable.
+The main factors considered were presence of unrankable issues, breaking Nominator Rules and the Code of Conduct for Mapping and Modding, modding and nomination activity, as well as major mistakes such as unhitsounded sections, poor mp3 quality, or extremely unbalanced beatmap spreads.
+Requested disqualifications for minor issues and subjective / controversial maps were given a fair amount of leniency.

 As a result of the Beatmap Nominator Re-Evaluations, 49/95 Nominators were retained as, or promoted to, full member status, 34/95 were retained or placed on probation, and 12/95 were removed from the group.
 Future evaluations will take place in conjunction with new Beatmap Nominator application phases on a six-weekly basis.

 ### New Beatmap Nominator Promotions

-Whilst our existing Beatmap Nominators were being reviewed, we were pleased to welcome a wave of some new and returning circle inspectors to the team.
-Please offer warm welcome and congratulations to the following on their admission into the Beatmap Nominators:
+Whilst our existing Beatmap Nominators were being reviewed, we were pleased to present a wave of some new and returning circle inspectors to the team.
+Please offer a warm welcome and congratulations to the following on their admission into the Beatmap Nominators:

 [BOUYAAA](https://osu.ppy.sh/users/405449), [Cris-](https://osu.ppy.sh/users/6175280), [frogyfro](https://osu.ppy.sh/users/7010859), [Gottagof4st](https://osu.ppy.sh/users/6122935), [IceKalt](https://osu.ppy.sh/users/5410645), [MrSergio](https://osu.ppy.sh/users/2581696), [pimpG](https://osu.ppy.sh/users/328615), [riffy](https://osu.ppy.sh/users/597957), [Rizen](https://osu.ppy.sh/users/3056732), [Seto Kousuke](https://osu.ppy.sh/users/2857314), [UndeadCapulet](https://osu.ppy.sh/users/2523533), [Yauxo](https://osu.ppy.sh/users/898306) and [Yugu](https://osu.ppy.sh/users/3161834)!